coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

          Collection Many := Fewer - (x y)

-   .. exn:: "All" is a predefined collection containg all variables, you can't redefine it.
+   .. exn:: "All" is a predefined collection containing all variables.
+It can't be redefined.

       When issuing a :cmd:`Proof using` command, **All** used as a collection name always means "use all variables".